UBCEnvision/UBCEnvision.github.io/_members/Matheus Cassol.md

 ---
 layout: member
-weight: 50
+weight: 1
 name: Matheus Cassol
 project: admin
-title: VP Internal
+title: President
 img: /assets/images/members/matheus.jpg
 email: m.cassol@alumni.ubc.ca
 biography: >
-  Matheus Cassol is a third year Chemical and Biological Engineering student and is currently on a Co-op work term at STEMCELL Technologies.
-As VP Internal, his goal is to develop an organized and professional work environment designed for excellence, where all members feel valued and respected.
-He was previously a member in the Power Source team of Chem-E-Car and now helps the team as a Senior Advisor.
-Matheus believes in students’ potential in influencing the world and therefore, works on fostering commitment and encouraging all members to become leaders within their projects and communities.
-Matheus is passionate about research and sustainability, pursuing an engineering degree to follow his dream of having a positive impact in the environment with innovative ideas and further development of clean energy technologies.
+  Matheus is going into his third year of Chemical and Biological Engineering after finishing his co-op terms.
+Matheus first got involved with Envision as a Chem-E-Car Power Source member and continues to help the team as an advisor.
+Now as President his goal is to improve upon the projects and events started in previous years, and help projects achieve greatness.
+As a strong believer of students’ potential in influencing the world, Matheus hopes to foster commitment and responsibility, ultimately creating a community that values curiosity, consistency, and above all, collaboration.
+Matheus loves nature and has the dream of following a research career to positively impact the environment; in the meantime, he will continue playing soccer and tennis, learning about random topics and appreciating good beer and black coffee.

 linkedin: https://www.linkedin.com/in/m-cassol/
 ---